 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Riley Purgatory Bluff Creek Watershed District's basic financial statements.
-The introductory and other information sections, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory and other information sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.